Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 baked cod fish fillets

-Then bake in oven until they flake easily and still moist in the center
+Bake the fish in the oven until it flakes easily and is still moist in the center

 halved cherry tomatoes. lemon and orange zest